Wacky-Mole/RareMagicPortal/MagicPortalFluid/README.md

 ## Change Log:

+        Version 2.1.1
+            Changed Default for EnablePortalJuice to false for everyone that just wants PortalColors.
+            Fixed Spelling errors.
         Version 2.1.0
             Added PortalDrink - Configurable Time that allows a player to Teleport anything.
             Added PortalColor Changing feature, can be used exclusively or with Crystals and Keys